mrethana/news_bias_final/README.md

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/sources.png?raw=True)

 The above graph shows the subjectivity across every source in my corpus.
-Breitbart has the highest average subjectivity which intuitively makes sense, but my next steps will be digging into these articles to confirm
+Breitbart has the highest average subjectivity which intuitively makes sense, but my next steps will be digging into these articles to confirm.

 ### Next Steps

 1. Dig deeper into each news source's articles about Donald Trump and try to gain context around the percent subjectivity.
 Need to confirm how often the sentences classified as subjective are actually subjective.

-2. Try to find the parts of speech most often used in the most subjective articles
+2. Try to find the parts of speech most often used in the most subjective articles.

 ### Right, left, center classification process